1031 Exchanges in Kansas

 Market Insights: Kansas Real Estate Trends

-Kansas City Metro Growth: Population growth was 0.86% year-over-year as of 2025 with rental demand driven by logistics and tech sectors.
+Kansas City Metro Growth: Population growth was 3.4% from 2020 to 2025 with rental demand driven by logistics and tech sectors.

 Wichita Resurgence: Diversification beyond aviation into healthcare and logistics.